This is Part 4 of my Kids’ Nutrition Series

 The Microbiota Finger Print

 In the womb, fetuses have very little exposure to bacteria — and when babies are born their GI tract is considered sterile.
 The baby’s first exposure is when they make their way down the birth canal and are initially colonized with the mother’s bacteria.
-After birth, kisses, holding, and feeding means more bacteria is transferred to little ones.
+After birth, kisses, holding, and feeding mean more bacteria are transferred to little ones.

 It is known that breastfed infants have different microbiotica than formula-fed infants including more Bifidobacteria and Lactobacilli, which have beneficial effects on the immune system and intestinal function.
 One key reason is human milk contains oligosaccharides (prebiotic), which fuel the growth of good bacteria (bifidobacteria).

-“Most people don’t realize there are probiotics in our guts naturally,” says Jo Ann Tatum Hattner, MPH, RD and author of Gut Insight: Probiotics and Prebiotics for Digestive Health and Well Being.
+“Most people don’t realize there are probiotics in our guts naturally,” said Jo Ann Tatum Hattner, MPH, RD author of Gut Insight: Probiotics and Prebiotics for Digestive Health and Well Being.
 “The baby that is vaginally birthed and breastfed has the healthiest gut.”